rocketlend/protocol/README.md

 that is actually borrowed, for the time during the loan term that it is borrowed.

+==TODO: the protocol fee has been removed, but this document is not yet updated==

 The lender also expects to eventually be repaid the RPL provided to the protocol, minus a protocol fee taken by the protocol itself, assessed as a flat percentage of any RPL that was actually borrowed and repaid.